High Risk Markets

 Also, as published in connection with our Anti Money Laundering Policy we have clear instructions on how to behave when dealing with so called "offshore countries".
 Since payments in connection with offshore countries are always subject to an increased risk for tax evasion and economic crimes such as money laundering, corruption or fraud they generally require critical consideration.
 Business relations with partners in offshore countries are handled by Rheinmetall only in exceptional cases.
 In particular, the selection of business partners and documentation of services to be performed / actually performed must meet increased requirements and falls under specific scrutiny.

-For more information on this subject, please also refer to the new AR 2019, p.
-76 and to a statistical overview of 2019 sales by countries divided into corruption risk clusters after Transparency International Corruption Perception Index 2019.
+A statistical overview of sales by countries divided into corruption risk clusters acoording to the Transparency International Corruption Perception Index: